3 dead, 11 wounded in Philadelphia street shooting

-Three people were killed and 11 others wounded on Saturday after gunfire broke out on a Philadelphia street popular with nighttime crowds, police said.
+Three people were killed and 11 others wounded on Saturday after multiple shooters opened fire into a crowd in the US city of Philadelphia, according to police.

-"Fourteen individuals, we know, have been struck by gunfire and taken to area hospitals.
-Three of those individuals, two men and a woman, were pronounced deceased after arrival at the hospitals, suffering from multiple gunshot wounds," Philidelphia Police Inspector D. F. Pace told reporters.
+The shooting took place on a busy street known for its nightlife.

+Police Inspector D. F. Pace told reporters that two men and a woman had been killed, adding that officers responding to the incident "observed several active shooters shooting into the crowd."

 Check out DH's latest videos